 We want to help co-op minded, income-eligible people become shareholders in the buildings we work with.
 Our process takes the time it takes.
 We work as quickly as we can, but we cannot specifically accommodate the deadline of an expiring lease.

-UHAB lists every building with vacancies for which we have permission from the NYS Attorney General to market.
-We cannot predict when we will have new buildings, but we are working all the time to push buildings through renovation and to co-op conversion.
+UHAB lists every building with vacancies for which we have permission from the NYS Attorney General to market or which we've been asked to market by the HDFC.
+We cannot predict when we will have new buildings, but we are working all the time to help buildings prepare for the marketing of any vacant apartments.
 We recommend that you check our website periodically for new listings.
 The first place we will publicly “announce” a new building is on the web.

 UHAB makes affordable co-ops.
 In rare cases we “rent up” a building before the co-op conversion plan is finalized.
 However, we are not an organization that creates rentals.